Anxiety and Perfectionism

 For perfectionists, working hard can reap tangible rewards.
 Maybe you’ve always received good grades or had positive work reviews.
 This can make it feel like perfectionism is working.

 However, under the surface it may feel like you’re never enough.
 No matter what you achieve, there is always something more to do.
-Or you may feel like an imposter who doesn’t deserve the accolades you have received.
 The pressure to be perfect can affect parenting, relationships, school, work, health, and body image.

 Body image

-A special note on body image—there is an incredible amount of pressure in our culture to look a certain way.
+A note on body image—there is an incredible amount of pressure in our culture to look a certain way.
 Therapy can help you ditch society’s beauty norms.
-I am body positive, fat positive, and believe in HAES (Health at Every Size).
+I believe in a body positive, fat positive, and HAES (Health at Every Size) approach.